CosmWasm/docs-deprecated/getting-started/interact-with-contract.md

 ## GO CLI

 We generated a wasm binary executable in the previous chapter.
 Let's put it into use.
 Now, we will upload the code to the blockchain.
-Afterwards you can download the bytecode to verify it is proper:
+Afterwards, you can download the bytecode to verify it is proper:

 ```bash
 # see how many codes we have now